 Why Blind Bake a Crust ?

-Well, the answer is some pie fillings dont need to be cooked so the pastry needs to be ready first.
-The other reason is some pies for example quiches need partly cooked filling so the pasty/filling cooking times dont match.
+Well, the answer is some pie fillings don’t need to be cooked so the pastry needs to be ready first.
+The other reason is some pies for example quiches need partly cooked filling so the pasty/filling cooking times don’t match.
+Blind baking is quite useful.

 Can you blind bake a pie crust without weights?